Novage/p2p-media-loader/README.md

 [**STUN**](https://en.wikipedia.org/wiki/STUN) server is used by [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) to gather [ICE](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) candidates.
 There are many running public servers available on [Public STUN server list](https://gist.github.com/mondain/b0ec1cf5f60ae726202e).

-[**WebTorrent**](https://webtorrent.io/) tracker is used for WebRTC signaling and to create swarms of peers that download the same media stream.
+A compatible [**WebTorrent**](https://webtorrent.io/) tracker is required for WebRTC signaling and to create swarms of peers downloading the same media stream.
-Few running public trackers are available: [https://openwebtorrent.com](https://openwebtorrent.com), [https://tracker.novage.com.ua](https://tracker.novage.com.ua).
+A few running public trackers are available: [https://tracker.novage.com.ua/](https://tracker.novage.com.ua/), [https://tracker.webtorrent.dev/](https://tracker.webtorrent.dev/), [https://openwebtorrent.com/](https://openwebtorrent.com/).

-It is possible to run personal WebTorrent tracker using open-source implementations: [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker), [wt-tracker](https://github.com/Novage/wt-tracker).
+It is possible to run personal WebTorrent tracker using open-source implementations: [wt-tracker](https://github.com/Novage/wt-tracker), [Aquatic](https://github.com/greatest-ape/aquatic), [OpenWebtorrent Tracker](https://github.com/OpenWebTorrent/openwebtorrent-tracker), [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker).

 **P2P Media Loader** is configured to use public **STUN** and **WebTorrent** servers by default.
-It means that it is not required to run any server-side software for the P2P network to function.
+It means that it is not required to run any server-side software for the P2P network to function for simple use cases.

 ## How It Works